donejs/donejs/docs/guide.md

 }
 ```

-Next you'll need to update your routes file to use hashchange based routing because NW.js runs within the file protocol.
+Next, if using pushstate routing, you'll need to update your routes to use hash-based routing because NW.js runs within the file protocol.
 If you haven't already install `steal-platform`.
-Then in your pmo/routes module add the following condition:
+Then in your pmo/app module add the following condition:

 ```js
 import platform from 'steal-platform';